 Code of Conduct: A set of standards of behaviour that all employees, volunteers and other related personnel of Youth Challenge International (YCI) and its partners are obliged to adhere to.

-Misconduct: Failure by employees, volunteers and other related personnel to comply with their obligations under the SAHE Policy and Code of Conduct.
+Misconduct: Failure by employees, volunteers and other related personnel to comply with their obligations under the PSEA Policy and Code of Conduct.

 Sexual Consent[2]: The voluntary agreement of all parties to engage in sexual activities.
 Conduct short of a voluntary agreement to engage in sexual activities does not constitute consent.
 Sexual touching is only lawful if the person affirmatively communicated their consent, whether through words or conduct.
 Silence or passivity does not equal consent.
 No consent is obtained when:

-Sexual Exploitation: Any actual or attempted abuse of position of vulnerability, differential power or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.
-This includes acts such as transactional sex, solicitation of transactional sex, and exploitative relationships.
-All sexual activities with children (a person under 18 years of age) is considered to be of an exploitative nature.
+Sexual Exploitation: Any actual or attempted abuse of position of vulnerability, differential power or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another.[8]
+This includes acts such as transactional sex, solicitation of transactional sex, unwelcome sexual advances from people in positions of power and exploitative relationships.
+All sexual activities with children (a person under 18 years of age) are considered to be of an exploitative nature.

 Sexual Exploitation and Abuse (SEA): Particular forms of gender-based violence that have been reported in international development and humanitarian assistance contexts, specifically alleged against development and humanitarian aid workers.

 Sexual Harassment: Any improper, unwelcome sexual advance, request for sexual favour, verbal or physical conduct or gestures of a sexual nature, or any other behaviour of a sexual nature that might reasonably be expected or be perceived to cause offence or humiliation to another.
-Sexual harassment may occur when it interferes with work, is made a condition of employment or creates an intimidating, hostile or offensive environment.
 Sexual harassment may be deliberated, unsolicited and coercive.
-Both male and female colleagues can either be the victim or offender.
-Sexual harassment may also occur outside the workplace and/or outside working hours.
+Both males and females can either be the victim or offender.

 Individuals